 - Responsible innovation

-On 24 July 2018, the Commission will launch an Issues Paper, which will start an inclusive public consultation process.
-More information about this will be made available on the Project website: https://tech.humanrights.gov.au.
+On 24 July 2018, the Commission published an Issues Paper, which supported an inclusive public consultation process.
+A Discussion Paper is due to be published mid-2019.